sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 Now let us think about the same analysis from a linear regression perspective.
 In the |rtfm|_ data set, we have encoded ``attend`` and ``reading`` as if they were numeric predictors.
-In this case, thit is perfectly acceptable.
+In this case, this is perfectly acceptable.
 There really is a sense in which a student who turns up to class (i.e.
 ``attend = 1``) has in fact done “more attendance” than a student who does not (i.e. ``attend = 0``).
 So it is not at all unreasonable to include it as a